OscarJohansson1/Reservoir-Computing-with-CAN/analysis/README.md

-### Data Analysis
+# Data Analysis

-The data analysis was done in Python.
-The corresponding notebook can be found here and it can be run in for example Colab.
-The files named rules___ can be run directly using the notebook, just change the file name in the inital part of the notebook.
+The data analysis was done in Python, using notebooks.

+## Master's Thesis Main

+An organized notebook with the code that was used to produce the figures and tables found in the thesis.

+## Master's Thesis Sandbox

+All code, randomly, in no particular order, might not even be relevant.